moissanite vs diamond - moissanite engagement ring twisting pave bandmoissanite vs diamond - moissanite engagement ring twisting pave band

 Sources: Does Moissanite Chip Easily?; Moissanite Versus Cubic Zirconia.

-Budget and Size for Moissanite vs. Diamond
+Budget and Size Comparison: Moissanite vs Diamond Value

 Choosing moissanite will mean significant savings.